 The FI community isn’t anti-credit cards, they’re anti-credit card debt.
 If you use credit cards responsibly, the rewards you can gain can earn you free vacations, access to exclusive clubs, or just extra cash.

-Today, I’ll break down the difference between the two major reward categories: travel rewards and cash back.
+Here is a breakdown of the difference between the two major reward categories: travel rewards vs. cash back.

 Travel rewards are rewards you earn from your travel credit card that you can then use for other travel purchases.